alexangione419/ImageCollager/README.md

   for their additional inputs.
 These commands now check to make sure that they are only given integers.
 * The controller will respond accordingly when given bad input, thus not causing the program to end.

+### Image Citation
+* The Google Chrome logo used in our project was a png we converted to a p6 ppm file.
+We then converted that p6 ppm file to a p3 ppm file.
+The logo was used in accordance with Google's policy for school projects found [here](https://about.google/brand-resource-center/guidance/#go-for-it).
+We used the website [here](https://anyconv.com/png-to-ppm-converter/) to convert from a png to a p6 ppm, then we used [this](https://github.com/thomasebsmith/ppm-converter) repository to convert from p6 to p3.